bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

 Form Helpers
 ============

 Forms in web applications are an essential interface for user input.
 However, form markup can quickly become tedious to write and maintain because of the need to handle form control naming and its numerous attributes.
-Rails does away with this complexity by providing view helpers for generating form markup.
+Quails does away with this complexity by providing view helpers for generating form markup.
 However, since these helpers have different use cases, developers need to know the differences between the helper methods before putting them to use.

 After reading this guide, you will know:

 * How to create search forms and similar kind of generic forms not representing any specific model in your application.
 * How to make model-centric forms for creating and editing specific database records.
 * How to generate select boxes from multiple types of data.
-* What date and time helpers Rails provides.
+* What date and time helpers Quails provides.
 * What makes a file upload form different.
 * How to post forms to external resources and specify setting an `authenticity_token`.
 * How to build complex forms.

 --------------------------------------------------------------------------------

 NOTE: This guide is not intended to be a complete documentation of available form helpers and their arguments.
-Please visit [the Rails API documentation](http://api.rubyonrails.org/) for a complete reference.
+Please visit [the Quails API documentation](http://api.rubyonquails.org/) for a complete reference.

 Dealing with Basic Forms
 ------------------------